Svish/cypress-helper-redux/README.md

 The Redux helper should know at least the first 2 of the following types, but preferably all of them if you want full IDE and typechecking joyfulness:

-- `MyStore` – The type of your Redux store, i.e. the type of what `createStore` returns
+- **`MyStore` – The type of your Redux store, i.e. the type of what `createStore` returns**
   Or `import { Store as MyStore } from redux` if you don't care
-- `MyRootState` – The shape of your root state
+- **`MyRootState` – The shape of your root state**
   Or `type MyRootState = any` if you don't care
-- `MyRootAction` – The type of an allowed action
+- **`MyRootAction` – The type of an allowed action**
   Or `type MyRootAction = AnyAction` if you don't care or have a type for that
-- `MyActionCreators` – The type of your action creator object
+- **`MyActionCreators` – The type of your action creator object**
   Or `type MyActionCreators = any | undefined` if you don't care or don't use it
-- `MySelectors` – The type of your selectors object
+- **`MySelectors` – The type of your selectors object**
   Or `type MySelectors = any | undefined` if you don't care or don't use it

-I haven't found a way to declare those types in an application and then "inject" them into `cypress-helper-redux` in a way that allows automatically adjusting the Cypress API correctly.
+Haven't found a way to declare those types in an application and then "inject" them into `cypress-helper-redux` in a way that allows automatically adjusting the Cypress API correctly.
 So... as a work around, create a type-definition file in you Cypress directory, paste the following into it, and adjust the types mentioned above as needed:

 ```ts
 // E.g in cypress/support/cypress-helper-redux.d.ts